AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/zendesk.md

 1. When the Settings menu displays, locate the **Channels** section.
 Click the **API** link in this section.
 1. In the Token Access section of this page, click the checkbox next to Enabled.
 A list of Active API Tokens will display.
 1. Click the **Add New Token** link.
 1. When prompted, enter a label for the token.
-We recommend using \'Magento BI,\' so you will know, at a glance, what application is using the token.
+We recommend using \'MBI,\' so you will know, at a glance, what application is using the token.
 1. Click Create.
 1. An API token will be created.
 Copy this token; it\'ll be used in the next step.

-## Enter Zendesk login info and API token into Magento BI {#stepthree}
+## Enter Zendesk login info and API token into MBI {#stepthree}

-1. Enter your Zendesk site prefix and login email in the Zendesk credentials page in Magento BI.
+1. Enter your Zendesk site prefix and login email in the Zendesk credentials page in MBI.
 1. Enter your API token.
 1. Click the Save & Connect button.
 If the connection is successful, a *Connection Successful!* message will display at the top of the screen.